uhh-lt/kaldi-tuda-de/README.md

 python s5/local/maryfy_corpus.py --help
 ```

 should point you into the right direction.
 You need to supply the path of the MARY server start script.
-MARY will unfortunately have problems if you try to process millions of lines of text in one go and it might become unresponsive with all its proccesing threads being stuck in endless loops.
+MARY will unfortunately have problems if you try to process millions of lines of text in one go and it might become unresponsive with all its processing threads being stuck in endless loops.
 The current quick hack implemented in maryfy_corpus.py will routinely call "killall java" and then restart MARY.
 This of course only works, if you have no other Java programs running under your username besides MARY.

 ### German phoneme dictionary

 The phoneme dictionary is currently not supplied with this distribution, but the scripts to generate them are.
 DFKIs MARY includes a nice [LGPL German phoneme dictionary](https://raw.githubusercontent.com/marytts/marytts/master/marytts-languages/marytts-lang-de/lib/modules/de/lexicon/de.txt) with ~36k entries.
 Other sources for phoneme dictionary entries can be found at [BAS](ftp://ftp.bas.uni-muenchen.de/pub/BAS).
 Our parser understands the different formats of     [VM.German.Wordforms](ftp://ftp.bas.uni-muenchen.de/pub/BAS/VM/VM.German.Wordforms), [RVG1_read.lex](ftp://ftp.bas.uni-muenchen.de/pub/BAS/RVG1/RVG1_read.lex), [RVG1_trl.lex](ftp://ftp.bas.uni-muenchen.de/pub/BAS/RVG1/RVG1_trl.lex) and [LEXICON.TBL](ftp://ftp.bas.uni-muenchen.de/pub/BAS/RVG-J/LEXICON.TBL).
-The final dictionary covers ~44.8k unique German words with 70k entries total (pronounciation variants).
+The final dictionary covers ~44.8k unique German words with 70k entries total (pronunciation variants).
 You can also disable the BAS dictionaties, if it is important for to have a phoneme dictionary with an open license.
 You will then have a lexicon with ~36k unique German words and no pronounciation variants.

 build_big_lexicon.py can import many dictionaries in the [BasSAMPA](http://www.bas.uni-muenchen.de/Bas/BasSAMPA)  format and merge them into a single dictionary.
-Its parser understand many variants and dialiects of BasSAMPA and the adhoc dictionary formats.
+Its parser understand many variants and dialects of BasSAMPA and the adhoc dictionary formats.
 To support new variants you'll have to edit def guessImportFunc(filename).
-The output is a serialzed python object.
+The output is a serialised python object.

-export_lexicon.py will export such a serialzed python dictionary into KALDIs [lexion_p.txt](http://kaldi.sourceforge.net/data_prep.html#data_prep_lang_creating) format (this allows to model different phonetic realizations of the same word with probablities).
+export_lexicon.py will export such a serialised python dictionary into KALDIs [lexion_p.txt](http://kaldi.sourceforge.net/data_prep.html#data_prep_lang_creating) format (this allows to model different phonetic realisations of the same word with probabilities).
 Stress markers in the phoneme set are grouped with their unstressed equivalents in KALDI using the extra_questions.txt file.
 It is also possible to generate a Sphinx formated dictionary with the same data using the -spx option.
-The Sphinx format also allows proununciation variants, but cannot model probabilities for these variants.
+The Sphinx format also allows pronunciation variants, but cannot model probabilities for these variants.

 See also:
 ```